Frequently Asked Questions

 Journalists looking for institutions or projects should regularly visit the Hosts database page.

-Are FRONTIERS Fellows expected to work for the institutional communication department?
+Are FRONTIERS fellows expected to work for the institutional communication department?

 No. The FRONTIERS Fellow will not be involved in institutional communication.
 Their residency is an opportunity to explore a specific field of frontier science with total independence and the outputs of the residency are a decision from the journalist alone.